💳 Pay Mortgage with Credit Card 2026

 Credit Utilization Impact

-Large mortgage payments can significantly increase your credit utilization ratio, potentially lowering your credit score temporarily.
+Large mortgage payments can significantly increase your credit utilization ratio, potentially lowering your credit score temporarily (10-30 points if utilization exceeds 30%).
 Pay down the balance quickly to minimize impact.
+2026 Strategy: Request credit limit increase BEFORE making payment, or split across 2-3 cards to keep utilization under 10% per card.
+Compare lenders to improve your debt-to-income ratio.

 Interest Rate Considerations